d12frosted/elpa-mirror/gnu/csv-mode-readme.txt

 - C-c C-t (`csv-transpose') interchanges rows and columns.
 For details, see the documentation for the individual commands.

+- `csv-set-separator' sets the CSV separator of the current buffer, while `csv-guess-set-separator' guesses and sets the separator based on the current buffer's contents.
+  `csv-guess-set-separator' can be useful to add to the mode hook to have CSV mode guess and set the separator automatically when visiting a buffer:

+    (add-hook 'csv-mode-hook 'csv-guess-set-separator)

 CSV mode can recognize fields separated by any of several single characters, specified by the value of the customizable user option `csv-separators'.
 CSV data fields can be delimited by quote